OpenLMIS/openlmis-template-service/ERROR_HANDLING.md

   "message": "Validation error occurred", "messageKey": "requisition.error.validation.fail", "fieldErrors": {
-    "requisitionLineItems[0].stockOnHand": {
+    "comment": {
-      "message": "stockOnHand has incorrect value, it does not match the calculated value", "messageKey": "requisition.error.validation.incorrectValue"
+        "message": "Comment is longer than 255 characters and can not be saved", "messageKey": "requisition.comment.error.invalidLength"
     },
-    "requisitionLineItems[0].totalConsumedQuantity": {
+    "requisitionLineItems": {
-      "message": "totalConsumedQuantity has incorrect value, it does not match the calculated value", "messageKey": "requisition.error.validation.incorrectValue"
+        "message": "Stock on hand can not be negative", "messageKey": "requisition.error.validation.stockOnHand.cannotBeNegative"
     }
   }
 }